Evolv Venga Review

 The wide hook and loop opening gives an excellent fit range for both high and low volume feet, and the heel strap can extend the size range of the shoe to a full size.
 The new tensioning system is easier to use, and there is a softer heel cup which is more comfortable than before but comes at the expense of heel hook performance.

 As far as all-around kids climbing shoes go, the Evolv Venga takes the cake.
 It's a comfortable, flat, slightly asymmetric shoe that has great edging, and crack climbing performance.
-At the price, we have no complaints at all.
-This shoe was a contender for best buy because of the value, but because it performed so well and is so durable, we gave it the Editors' Choice award.
+We have no complaints at all.
+It performed so well and is so durable, we gave it the Editors' Choice award.

 — Adam Paashaus & Brian Smith